MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/software-boundaries-limits-2019.md

 - Primary column: A text field.

-- Hidden Id column: A multi-line text field.
+- Hidden ID column: A multi-line text field.

 - Secondary columns: Each secondary column is a text/number/Boolean/multi-line text that is based on the data type of the secondary column as defined in the Business Data Catalog model.
 For example, ID might be mapped to a  *Number*  column; Name might be mapped to a  *Single line of text column*; Description might be mapped to a *Multiple lines of text*  column.